 Eye of the beholder?
 Art buyers discount female artists

-“Our results reveal the struggle and cultural bias facing female artists in getting recognition and true compensation for their work,” the authors say.
-The research examined 1.5 million auction transactions in 45 countries between 1970 and 2013.
-The authors found a 47.6% price gap between male and female artists across all sales.
+Their results reveal the struggle and cultural bias facing female artists in getting recognition and true compensation for their work.
+The research examined 1.5 million auction transactions in 45 countries between 1970 - 2013 and found a 47.6% price gap between male and female artists across all sales.
 To understand the influence of cultural perceptions of gender, the researchers looked at auction prices in conjunction with measures of gender inequality around the world, including the number of women in parliament and women’s enrolment in higher education.
 They found that the price gap for female artists was greater in countries and years with greater gender inequality and the price gap decreased as gender inequality decreased, suggesting that cultural attitudes towards women are a key factor.

 “The art auction market can have a profound influence on artists’ careers, and art markets are discounting paintings by women on the basis of gender,” the researchers say.
 To further understand these reasons behind the price difference, the researchers conducted two experiments.
 In the first experiment the researchers asked 1000 people to guess the gender of the artist for 10 works, half of which were painted by women, then rate how much they liked the paintings on a scale of 1-10.
 This allowed them to measure whether perceived gender might affect a person’s appreciation of the work.
 The results showed that participants were unable to accurately guess the gender of the artist by looking at the painting.
 However, artworks perceived to be painted by women were rated lower by participants who are male, affluent and who visit art galleries.